The Polish Colony in Harbin, Manchuria

 On 18 September 1931, Japan invaded Manchuria and established the puppet state of Manchukuo.

-In comparison with the Chinese population, who experienced great brutality at the hands of the Japanese, the Polish community faired comparatively well.
+In comparison with the Chinese population, who experienced great brutality at the hands of the Japanese, the Polish community fared comparatively well.

-As soon as the Japanese seized Manchuria, they gave preferential treatment to the large Polish population residing in Manchuria.
-At first, they offered them many privileges and enticed Poles to work for them.
+As soon as the Japanese seized Manchuria, they extended preferential treatment to the large Polish population residing there.
+Initially, they offered them numerous privileges and enticed Poles to work for them.
 At the same time, they declared that the children of Poles would be extended various forms of support should they choose to return home.
 Two ships were allocated for the journey from Vladivostok to Japan.
-They set sail for London from Japan, from where children, including Romuald Rodziewicz and his sister Sofia, would be returned to their recently liberated and restored country.
+They set sail from Japan for London, from which children, including Romuald Rodziewicz and his sister Sofia, would be returned to their recently liberated and restored country.

 Antoni and Natalia Rodziewicz were the parents of Romuald Rodziewicz (1913 – 2014), who later became a distinguished and decorated soldier in the Polish Armed Forces.
 Source: Romuald Rodziewicz – the last Hubal’s soldier died.
 Media EFHR.